Discover the key principles of customer profiling & learn how to optimize your segmentation strategy for improved marketing and sales efforts.

 Customer feedback

 Customer feedback provides invaluable information as to how your existing customers feel about your product or service.
-It indicates how likely they are to frequent your business going forward and tells you how to modify your operations to provide the customer service they're seeking.
+When you collect customer feedback, you can learn how likely customers are to frequent your business going forward.
+It can also tell you how to modify your operations to provide the customer service they're seeking.

 Web analytics